 Baton Rouge, LA 70803-2504

-Blake Howe is Assistant Professor of Musicology at Louisiana State University, and holds degrees from Vassar College (B.A.) and the Graduate Center of the City University of New York (M.A./Ph.D.).
+Blake Howe is Associate Professor of Musicology at Louisiana State University, and holds degrees from Vassar College (B.A.) and the Graduate Center of the City University of New York (M.A./Ph.D.).
 His research interests are diverse and include Disability Studies, nineteenth-century German song, and film music.

 He teaches courses and seminars on eighteenth- and nineteenth-century music, film music, and performance practice for graduate students, and introduction and survey courses for undergraduates.
 He developed an online version of the remedial music history course for graduate students, incorporating automated quizzes, animated videos, and e-classroom review sessions.
 He is also co-director of LSU’s Collegium Musicum.

 In honor of his research, teaching, and service, he has been awarded the LSU Alumni Association Faculty Excellence Award, the LSU Alumni Association Rising Faculty Research Award, and the Tiger Athletic Foundation Undergraduate Teaching Awards.